knoop7/Ava/README.md

 ## Core Philosophy

-**No Extra Integrations** - No MQTT, no HACS.
-Devices are natively discovered by Home Assistant, just like ESPHome devices. **Low-End Device Friendly** - Supports Android 7-16, including 32-bit devices.
-Cheap tablets, old phones all work.
-Why not Android 4-6?
-Some features have compatibility issues - better to not support than half-support.
+**No Extra Integrations**
+No MQTT, no HACS.
+Devices are discovered natively by Home Assistant, just like ESPHome nodes.

+**Built for Low-End Hardware**
+Supports Android 7–16, including 32-bit devices.
+Cheap tablets and old phones work reliably.

+**Expanding to Android 4.4–6**
+Earlier Android versions are currently under active development.
+The goal is full BLE proxy compatibility without compromises

 ---